 Table of contents:

-- Rotonda - what is it?
+Rotonda - what is it?
+Rotunda in secular and sacred architecture

-- Rotondas in secular architecture
+Rotonda - what is it?
+Rotunda in secular and sacred architecture

 In literary works of a romantic nature, the rotunda is often the meeting place for the beloved.
 What building is this?
 And is it a building at all?
 In the writings of the beginning and middle of the 19th century, heroines are dressed in a rotunda.
 This word seems to have several meanings.
 Indeed, in the description of the architecture of churches, we meet the term "rotunda".
 What is it?
 We will try to find out in this article.
 Below we will consider not only the etymology of the word, which was embodied in park arbors and women's coats, but also give interesting facts about the rotunda located in St. Petersburg.
 What are the myths behind this type of building?